 Saint Severin Church – exterior

-The sculpture represent Saint-Martin sharing his cloak with a beggar.
+The sculpture represents Saint-Martin sharing his cloak with a beggar.

-The belfry has one of the oldest bells in Paris; it was indeed cast in 1412!
+You’ll find this portal near the belfry which boasts one of the oldest bells in Paris, a bell cast in 1412!

-The peaceful garden is open to the public; it's a little oasis of greenery in this very busy district.
+This secluded public garden is today a little oasis of greenery in this very busy district.

 Directions: 5th District